shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Code editor.md

 When you type `(`, `[`, `{`, `<`, `"` or `'`, editor adds the closing `)`, `]`, `}`, `>`, `"` or `'`.
 Then, while the text cursor is before the added `)` etc, typing another `)` or tab just leaves the enclosed area.
 Also then Backspace erases both characters.

 #### Statement completion
 When you press Enter inside a function argument list before the last `)`, editor adds missing `;` or `{  }`, adds new line and moves the text cursor there.
-Does not add new line if you type `;` instead of Enter.
+To avoid it, press Esc+Enter.
+To complete statement without new line, use `;` instead of Enter.

-Ctrl+Enter and Ctrl+; will complete statement when the text cursor is anywhere in it, for example in a string.
+Ctrl+Enter, Shift+Enter and Ctrl+; will complete statement when the text cursor is anywhere in it.

 #### Auto indentation
 When you press Enter, editor adds new line with correct number of tabs (indentation).
 The same with Ctrl+Enter.
+To avoid it, press Esc+Enter.

 #### Parameter info
 When you type a function name and `(`, editor shows a tooltip-like window with info about the function and current parameter.
 To show the window from anywhere in an argument list, press Ctrl+Shift+Space.
 You can select oveloads with arrow keys or the mouse.